galorelabs/magneto/README.md

     session = Magneto::Session.new

-    # If you refer you can set config options per instance:
+    # If you prefer you can set config options per instance:
     # options = {
     #   :api_user => 'xxxxx',
     #   :api_key => 'xxxxx',